-In less than two weeks, the people of the United States will celebrate Thanksgiving.
-While I’ve always loved this holiday for its good food, fancy table settings, and family camaraderie, I admit that a small part of me has always thought of it the same way as World Kindness Day, or National Day of Prayer.
+While I’ve always loved Thanksgiving for its fat menu, fancy table settings, and family camaraderie, I admit a growing part of me has always thought of it the same way as World Kindness Day or the National Day of Prayer.

 Then my dad asked me a question that made me pause:

-What about the curtains that keep the sun from roasting me out when it passes my window?
-I made those curtains, but did I thank God for the financial means to purchase the supplies or the ability to sew?
+For that matter, I don’t remember saying thank you for my computer, or the pens and notebooks I use to keep track of my myriad ideas.
+I certainly never said it for the pad of sticky notes on my desk, or my calculator or stapler.
+And what about the curtains that keep the sun from roasting me out when it passes my window?
+I made those curtains, but did I thank God for the means to purchase the supplies or the ability to sew?

 As you can imagine, this question prompted quite a conversation that eventually crossed the line of absurdity as we joked about what little would be left in our lives simply because we hadn’t actually said thanks for it.